Yantra tattooing

-Yantra tattooing or Sak Yant (Khmer សាក់យ័ន្ត) (Thai สักยันต์) is a form of tattooing believed to have originated in Cambodia, that makes use of Indian yantra designs.
-It consists of sacred geometrical, animal and deity designs accompanied by Pali or Khmer phrases that are said to offer power, protection, fortune, charisma and other benefits for the bearer.
+Yantra tattooing or Sak Yant (Khmer: សាក់យ័ន្ត) (Thai: สักยันต์) (Lao: ສັກຢັນ) is a tattoo practice originating in the Khmer Empire around the ninth century, based on indigenous Mainland Southeast Asian animist tattooing practices, dating back as far as 2,500 BCE, with designs influenced by Indian yantras.
+The practice is now common in Cambodia, Laos, Thailand, and parts of Burma.
+The geometrical, animal and deity designs written in various ancient scripts accompanied by Pali, Khmer, or Northern Thai phrases are said to offer power, protection, fortune, charisma and other benefits for the bearer.